nevilsoft/nvs/README.md

 ## 📝 License

-© 2025 Nevilsoft Part., Ltd. All Rights Reserved.
+© 2025 Nevilsoft Ltd., Part.
+All Rights Reserved.

 This project contains confidential and proprietary information.
 Unauthorized copying, modification, distribution, or use is strictly prohibited.

 ## 📞 Support

-For support and questions, please contact the development team at Nevilsoft Part., Ltd.
+For support and questions, please contact the development team at Nevilsoft Ltd., Part.

 ---